Rusal plans to quit China aluminium JV, set up shop in Shanghai - sources

 Rusal invested in North United Aluminium in 2012 but has grown disappointed with the low volumes traded, the sources said, with one noting the arbitrage to ship Russian aluminium to China opens "once every blue moon".

-Opening the Shanghai office is part of Rusal's strategy to increase sales in Asia and market low-carbon alumininum, the company's spokeswoman said, without commenting on the joint venture.
+Opening the Shanghai office is part of Rusal's strategy to increase sales in Asia and market low-carbon aluminium, the company's spokeswoman said, without commenting on the joint venture.

 Aluminium production is energy intensive and Rusal uses hydro power, which is cleaner than other energy sources.